SingleDigitIQ/cozylights/README.md

 - optimize light auto rebuild, resolve issue with proper area size so it does not overflow somehow

-- move to base "unsafe" methods for tables? seems like luajeet optimizes it all away and it's useless to bother?
+- move to base "unsafe" methods for tables? seems like luajit optimizes it all away and it's useless to bother?

 - try spread work over several loops and try vector.add